amarjin6/bash-scripts/README.md

 ## **Task 2**

 ```
-Write a program that displays all subdirectories in a given directory (the first command line argument) sorted
+Create a script that finds all files in the directory & subdirectory with necessary access rights
-by the number of files they contain in descending order.
-Files are counted at the level of each subdirectory.
+like (444), (755), (777), etc.
 ```

 # BASH Linux Terminal